RitobrotoMukherjee/node-mongo-crud/README.md

 ![](https://img.shields.io/badge/Ritobroto-Mukherjee-blueviolet?labelColor=yellow)

-# Simple API - Node + MongoDB
+# Simple API - Node + Mongoose To file Upload

-> Created a simple API using Node js, Express JS and MongoDB.
-MySQL CRUD API is also available in separate branch.
+> Created a simple API using Node js, Express JS and MongoDB to upload a file

 ## Built With